3oFiz4/Exvia/README.md

 11. Beautiful font family
 12. Explanation for each input and text, hold for 3 seconds to show tooltip
 13. Developer Options (click 3x to the Title "Exvia" on Table to toggle)
 14. Extended customization of plot, uses D3.JS (for complex plot) and ObservablePlot (for simpler plot), you can make your own!
+(If you are not familiar with programming, please use AI)
 15. Report button, so you do not have create Issue on GitHub anymore :).
 16. Resizeable UI and Text
-17. Pagination within Table
+17. Pagination within Table (Buttons are intuitive, you can also click on the `Page i / n` to input a specific `i` page.
+18. Flagging option (hold click at `Filtering OFF/ON` button for two seconds, and hold click at the Flagging Input to see available snippets)
+19. Customizable color mapping (function are similar to flagging, but automatically activate at initial load)

 # Usage
 Mostly you'll get the intuition of how to use the app by yourself.